kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicybinding.md

 - `name`: Specifies the [vault policy](https://www.vaultproject.io/docs/concepts/policies.html) name.
    This name should be returned by `vault read sys/policy` command.

 - `ref`: Specifies the name of [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) crd object.
-The vault operator will get the vault policy name from the crd object.
+The KubeVault operator will get the vault policy name from the crd object.

 ```yaml